badabing2005/PixelFlasher/README.md

 - Ability to live boot to custom boot.img (temporary root).
 - Ability to boot to recovery.
 - Ability to flash custom image: boot, recovery, radio, kernel, ...
+- Ability to sideload an image.
+- Lock / Unlock bootloader.
+- Disable Magisk modules to get out of bootloop (experimental).

 ## Prerequisites